-- The Inclusion Manager/SENCo is available to meet with you to discuss your child's progress or any concerns/worries you may have. - All information from outside professionals will be discussed with you with the person involved directly, or where this is not possible, in a report. - Individual Learning Plans are reviewed with your involvement every term. - Homework will be adjusted as needed to your child's individual requirements. - A home-school contact book may be used to support communication with you when this has been agreed to be useful for you and your child.
+- The Inclusion Manager/SENCo is available to meet with you to discuss your child's progress or any concerns/worries you may have. - All information from outside professionals will be discussed with you with the person involved directly, or where this is not possible, in a report. - Personal progress targets will be reviewed with your involvement every term. - Homework will be adjusted as needed to your child's individual requirements. - A home-school contact book may be used to support communication with you when this has been agreed to be useful for you and your child.

-11. How is Bramford Primary accessible to children with SEND?
+How is Bramford Primary accessible to children with SEND?

-- The school is on one level with easy access and double doors and ramps. - There are two disabled toilets, shower area and changing facilities. - We ensure wherever possible that the equipment used is accessible to all children regardless of their needs. - After-school provision is accessible to all children, including those with SEN. - Extra-curricular activities are accessible for children with SEN.
+- The school is one level with easy access and double doors and ramps. - There are two disabled toilets, shower area and changing facilities. - We ensure where ever possible that equipment used is accessible to all children regardless of their needs. - After-school provision is accessible to all children, including those with SEND. - Extra-curricular activities are accessible for children with SEND. - Our minibus also has disabled access.

-12. How will we support your child when they are joining this school, leaving this school or moving on to another class?
+How will we support your child when they are joining this school, leaving this school or moving on to another class?

 We recognize that transitions can be difficult for a child with SEN, and we take steps to ensure that any transition is a smooth as possible.
+Individual transition methods are used to enhance this process.